Akkhan Condemn Crusader BiS Gear, Gems, and Paragon Points

 Best in Slot Gear and Alternatives

 The backbone of every Condemn Crusader is, of course, the Akkhan set.
 Cooldown Reduction takes priority on the slots where you can get it — certainly on the gloves, where it accompanies the Crit stats, as well as on the shoulders.
 The latter should also serve as a source of skill damage, as Condemn % can be rolled on both the shoulder and the chest pieces.
 The helm is largely a stat stick, where high Strength, Vitality and Crit Chance rolls are ideal.

 As far as jewelry is concerned, you will be running a powerful offensive combo: the Bastions of Will set, Focus and Restraint.
 This set is unmatched in damage potential with its 2.25 independent multiplier as long as you alternate between generating and spender attacks, a requirement which you fulfill by alternating Condemn with your generator of choice (see this build's skills page for more information).
 Seek double Crit stats, Cooldown Reduction and an open Socket as the best-in-slot stats for both Focus and Restraint.

-You have two viable options for the weapon slot; the dedicated Condemn sword Blade of Prophecy and elite demolisher The Furnace.
-The rule of thumb is that you will be wearing your better roll between the two items, and cubing the other.
-Ideally though, you will be wielding The Furnace due to its higher damage range and the fact that Condemn is unaffected by Attack Speed.
-Blade of Prophecy is also a mandatory weapon for the playstyle, a two handed sword tailored for a build based around Condemn.
+Blade of Prophecy is the mandatory weapon for the playstyle: a two-handed sword tailored for a build based around Condemn.
 Its lifelong power (two additional Condemn triggers when at least two targets are present in the initial Condemn radius) has been bolstered by a substantial skill damage boost of up to 800%.